 fbpx

-Cheeks
+All About Cheeks

-All About Cheeks and Cheek Lifting
+All About Cheeks and Cheek Lifting Surgery

-1. Mid-face lifting (cheek lifting) using Endotine anchors
+• Mid-face lifting surgery using Endotine® anchors

-2. Mid-face lifting using ribbons
+• Mid-face lifting surgery using ribbon techniques

-3. Mid-face lifting using threads
+• Mid-face lifting procedures using suspension threads

-4. Lipofilling (fat transfer)
+• Lipofilling (fat transfer) procedures

 How does cheek contouring and lifting work?

 Just as Endotine anchors are used in brow lifts and absorbed, these anchors too are absorbed over a period of time.
-The cheeks continue to be elevated over this period and beyond as there is collagen deposition and scarring in the deeper tissues, keeping the cheeks in the desired position.

 What are the risks and recovery involved with cheek lifting surgery?